 There is a lot to consider when choosing a theme for your WordPress website.
 Even more to consider when you are planning on building your inbound marketing strategy on top of it.
 That being said don’t be intimidated because if you follow a few pieces of advice you’ll make the best selection with ease.
 Follow the steps below for help with choosing a WordPress theme for inbound marketing.

 Select Your Theme from a Reputable Theme Marketplace

 Most people start their theme selection journey in the WordPress themes database which is searchable from within the WordPress dashboard where many of the themes are free.
-Although that is OK and their are many quality themes in there it would be in your best interest to pay a little bit of money for a premium theme which you can find at places like themeforest on the envatomarket.
+Although that is OK and there are many quality themes in there it would be in your best interest to pay a little bit of money for a premium theme which you can find at places like themeforest on the Envato market.
 Theme marketplaces like these do all the heavy lifting of theme selection for you by ranking them and allowing you to easily browse and compare by category.

 Select a Top Seller Theme

 Make sure not just the theme author but also the individual theme are top sellers.
-Usually the best theme authors will have more than one top ranked theme for a good reason which shows they have a history of quality work.
+Usually, the best theme authors will have more than one top-ranked theme for a good reason which shows they have a history of quality work.
 This will show in the design on the front-end of the theme but even more on the back-end within the code and compatibility.

 Features to Look for in a WordPress Theme

 Most people choose a theme because of looks and design but almost more important are the features packed into the theme that makes the theme more robust.
 Here are a few you should ensure your theme comes with: